 STATE UNIVERSITY OF NEW YORK AT STONY BROOK STONY BROOK, N.Y.
-11794

-S tony Brook was established little more than two decades ago as New York's, State University Center for the downstate area.
-Today the State University of New York at Stony Brook is recognized as one of the nation's finest universities.
-For the students who attend classes here and the faculty who teach here, the campus is an 'integral part of every day.
+11794 tony Brook was esthan two decades ago as New York's.
+State University Center for the downstate area.
+Today the State Uni-Stony Brook is recognized as one of the nation's finest universities.
+For the stuhere and the faculty who teach here, the campus is an integral part of every day.
 The campus is located about sixty miles east of Manhattan on the wooded north shore of Long Island.
-Pictured here is the Math Tower.

 At Stony Brook, learning takes place outside as well as inside the various classrooms and lecture halls.
 We have one hundred student clubs and organizations and that figure is expanding.
 All activities play a role in the learning and growing experience that Stony Brook University offers.
-This yearbook is designed to give you an insight into our world.